 The fastest pace of interest rate increases in more than three decades has moderated the worst of the recent high inflation.
 The jury remains out on whether the moderation is just a result of annual base effects or more fundamental.
-Despite the massive monetary austerity, US economic growth remains surprisingly robust perhaps due to the countervailing effects of very loose US fiscal policy i.e. "Bidenomics".
-On the other hand, China continues to be the sickest of the major economies as it suffers from a multitude of structural ills (post zero-covid weakness, reluctance for material fiscal stimulus and the growing impact of the 3 D's of debt, demographics and deflation).
-Europe continues to look a little better but signs of recession persist.
+Despite the massive monetary austerity, US economic growth remains surprisingly robust perhaps due to the countervailing effects of very loose US fiscal policy i.e., "Biden omics".
+On the other hand, China continues to be the sickest of the major economies, but it too has recently embarked on fiscal stimulus.
+Europe continues to look a little better, but signs of recession persist.
 Germany is especially vulnerable given its greater reliance on exports to China and vulnerability to higher energy prices.
+In Australia, despite the Federal Government running a small surplus State based infrastructure spending continues as a significant fiscal stimulus.